oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-04-transition-20-21.md

   - The unmaintained CSAF 2.0 directory structure and files SHOULD be removed or made inaccessible.
   - The CSAF 2.0 documents MAY be archived.

-If a DNS path (cf. section [sec](#requirement-10-dns-path)) is used instead of the well-known URL, the same process SHOULD be followed except:
+If a DNS path (cf. section [sec](#requirement-10-dns-path)) is used instead of the well-known URL, the same process SHOULD be followed taking the rules below into account:

-- Instead of placing the `provider-metadata.json` that is considered valid at the respective time within the transition period at
-- `/.well-known/csaf/provider-metadata.json` it MUST be available at the URL `csaf.data.security.domain.tld` where `domain.tld` refers
-  to the provider's used domain name.
+- The leading and authoritative `provider-metadata.json` is always served according to the DNS path requirement (see section [sec](#requirement-10-dns-path)).
+  > This implies that a CSAF 2.0 `provider-metadata.json` is served at the beginning and
+  > replaced by the CSAF 2.1 `provider-metadata.json`  at the roll-over-date.
+- It is recommended to use the folders `v2.0` and `v2.1` to differentiate between the CSAF versions.

 ### Archive of CSAF Document from Previous Version